Precise definition and architecture of modern IAM systems

 What challenges arise when defining IAM systems for multi-cloud and hybrid environments and how are they resolved?

 Defining IAM systems for multi-cloud and hybrid environments presents complex challenges ranging from identity federation and compliance consistency to performance optimization.
-These challenges require innovative architecture approaches and specialized technologies to ensure seamless and secure identity management across different cloud platforms.
+These challenges require effective architecture approaches and specialized technologies to ensure smooth and secure identity management across different cloud platforms.

 🌐 Identity Federation and Cross-Cloud Authentication: